GardeningGrowing PotatoesVegetable Gardening

 Technically, potatoes can be grown all year round, regardless of the month, as long as the temperature is optimal.
 They need between 60 to 90 days of absolutely no frost whatsoever in order to grow.
 So this will be possible depending on the location, and the time of year.

-For example, growing potatoes during winter, if your winter gets cold, is going to be very hard.
-(Unless you have a greenhouse, of course).
+For example, growing potatoes during winter, if your winter gets cold, is going to be very hard, unless you want to grow your potatoes indoors.

 Ideally, potatoes should be grown during spring and summer.